 Our second hike in Italy was a 16+ kilometres walk through Val Ferret, an amazing day-long walk along the path around the Mont de la Saxe with incredible views of the south side of Monte Bianco.
 We again started with a public bus ride from town up into the mountains.
 We stopped at the trailhead to put on some sunscreen and then we were immediately walking up.
 We wound our way up the trail above the trees where we could catch our breath and take in our surroundings.
 It was incredible.

 Over the course of the day we went up and down, but nothing too strenuous.
 It was simply a day of hiking in the mountains, marvelling at the incredible scenery around us.
 Every way we looked there was something amazing to see.
 The sky that day was bright blue but there were quite a few clouds, making the high peaks all the more dramatic.
 These were the kinds of scenes I was hoping for when I started thinking about this trip.
-Before we knew it, we made it to the Refugio where we could talk our packs off and enjoy our lunch.
+Before we knew it, we made it to the Refugio where we could take our packs off and enjoy our lunch.
 I had also brought along a can of something I had never seen before, Coke + Coffee.
 I thought it might make my heart explode but I gave it a try anyway and it was a nice refreshing drink!
 It really hit the spot along with a container of fruit juice and the fresh sandwich we had brought along, made with ingredients from the Carrefour in Courmayeur.

 We had done all the altitude hiking for the day, so it was all downhill from there.
 A couple of hours worth.
 It was terror on the legs, a dry, dusty, rock trail going what felt like straight down the mountain.
 It wasn’t long though that we were back in the shade of the trees which helped.
 Sometimes I think going downhill is harder than going uphill but that’s only because it makes me forget how hard uphill is.
 Let’s just say they’re both gruelling in their own ways.
 After what felt like forever going downhill we finally made it to the bottom of the trail, which conveniently found its way right into the middle of Courmayeur.
 Perfect!
 It was only a matter of a few blocks to the hotel where a hot shower was waiting.